 How does the stand work?

-The Stand is CLOSED for the 2020 season.
-Accepting limited direct orders for pick-up only.
-Please see the Important Stand Update for more information.
+The Stand is CLOSED for the 2021-22 season.
 When the Stand is open during the regular season it operates on a first come, honor-system, cash/check-only basis.
 I fill the stand to the brim twice a week with as many pies as I can possibly make.
 Once the stand is sold-out, that's it for the day and the stand is closed.
 People often arrive early to secure a place in line.
 When you enter the stand you will find a sign with prices on the baker's rack, a lockbox on the wall to the left, and a glass mason jar to make change if you need to.
 Select your pies and leave cash or a check in the lockbox on the wall to the left.
 Checks can be made out to Live Free or Pie Stand.
 The Stand is open until sold-out on Thursday's at 4pm and Saturday's at 10am.
 If these times do not work for your schedule, you can also place a direct order for pick-up, just be advised there may be a wait time.
 See below about direct ordering.

 How do I pay?
 Is it cash only?